Search for:

 • The submission of incorrect data/information;

-• Issuance of a final judgment on the licensee in one of the crimes stipulated in the Companies law, or import and export or customs or supply or fraud suppression or Money laundering or competition law.
+• Issuance of a final judgment on the licensee in one of the crimes stipulated in the Companies law, or import and export or customs or supply or fraud suppression orĀ Money laundering or competition law.

 Author

-Hania Negm is an associate at Helmy, Hamza & Partners, Baker McKenzie Cairo.
+Hania Negm is a senior associate at Helmy, Hamza & Partners, Baker McKenzie Cairo.
 She focuses her practice on antitrust and competition law, international commercial law and trade, and compliance and investigations.
 Prior to joining the Firm, she worked at the Egyptian Competition Authority, where she was involved in numerous competition law cases across several sectors, such as pharmaceuticals, automotive, food and beverage, information and communication technology, sports media rights, and entertainment.
 She was also involved in assisting the committees drafting internal regulations and draft laws.
+She received an LLB from Cairo University's Faculty of Law in 2016 before receiving a Master 1 in Business Law from Universite Jean Moulin Lyon III in 2017 and a Master 2 in Public Business Law after that.
+Hania was admitted to the Egyptian Bar Association in 2018.